Manoj1428/group04-pm05/docs/cost_budgetEstimation.md

 |Total Project Cost Estimates||||				$201,000||

- - Note: We may Change the WBS items and other entries to meet our project needs.
+ - Note: We are working on the budget estimation.....we will update the doc by tonight.
+We may Change the WBS items and other entries to meet our project needs.
 Also we will make sure the formulas work properly based on input data